-STDs or STIs (two acronyms that mean the same thing) can be transmitted via oral, anal, and vaginal sex.
+Sexually transmitted diseases (STDs) or sexually transmitted infections (STIs) can be transmitted via oral, anal, and vaginal sex.
 Some of the most common STDs include:

 The best prevention against STDs is safer sex practices and routine screening.